processone/docs.ejabberd.im/content/admin/upgrade/from_16.08_to_17.03.md

----
-title: Upgrade to ejabberd 17.03
+# Upgrade to ejabberd 17.03
----

-# Ejabberd upgrade process

 If you are upgrading from ejabberd 16.08, 16.09, 16.12 or 17.01, and
 are using an SQL backend, you need to alter tables for better